LiamGaff/Paw-Patrol-V1/TESTING.md

 * The edit function still isnt working in the animals template.
 I will comment it out for now and continue to work on it.

+* The payment form requires a lot more validation and defensive coding but I only completed it the evening before my deadline.
+Further work will be done to secure it.

 **continued testing**

 # Manual Testing